-Earlier, we saw how to apply the drop-down list into cell B2.
+Earlier, you saw how to apply the drop-down list in cell B2.

-But what if you would like to apply the drop-down across additional cells?
+But what if you want to apply the drop-down across additional cells?

-Well, the good thing about Excel is that you can drag the drop-down list across multiple cells.
+In that case, simply drag the drop-down list across multiple cells.

 Then, drag-down the + symbol all the way to cell B6:

 Your drop-down list is now available for each of your 5 tasks.
-Let’s choose some values from the list…
+Let’s now choose some values from the list.

 For the last task, let’s select the value of ‘Pending‘ as can be seen below:

-Here is the complete set of values chosen from the drop-down list for each of our 5 tasks:
+Here is the complete set of values chosen from the drop-down list for each of the 5 tasks: